precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Now, you may think to yourself that relieving the pinkies is good and all but what if you don't like lateral movement?

-The fellow pinky haters behind the "Balanced Effortless Keyboard Layout" ([BEAKL](https://deskthority.net/wiki/BEAKL)) introduced the concept of the "[home block](https://keyboard-design.com/easy-block-words.html)" wherein the lower row index keys (<kbd>V</kbd> and <kbd>M</kbd> in the illustration) have a much more favourable score in the key effort ratings than the inner index keys of the home/middle row (<kbd>G</kbd> and <kbd>H</kbd>) because the index finger is a short finger that's more comfortable to flex than to abduct.
+The fellow pinky haters behind the "Balanced Effortless Keyboard Layout" ([BEAKL](https://deskthority.net/wiki/BEAKL)) introduced the concept of the "[home block](https://keyboard-design.com/easy-block-words.html)" wherein the lower row index keys (<kbd>V</kbd> and <kbd>M</kbd> in the illustration) have a much more favourable score in the key effort ratings than the inner index keys of the home/middle row (<kbd>G</kbd> and <kbd>H</kbd>) because the index finger is a short finger that's more comfortable to flex than to extend.
 The same concept is at play in [Workman](https://workmanlayout.org/#the-problem-with-colemak) and [Colemak-DH](https://colemakmods.github.io/mod-dh/#colemak-problems).

 This means we can use home *block* mods.